Stari Ras: High Middle Ages

-The cave monastery active in the late 12th and early 13th century.
+The cave monastery of Archangel Michael, active in the 12th–13th century.

-Although not recorded in historical sources, somewhere in the second half of the 12th century, Ras would have been finally conquered and controlled by the Serbs, greatly renovating it and becoming the centre of defence and residency for the Grand Principality of Serbia.
-Stefan Nemanja, who previously received the land of Dendra west of Niš, was the one who usurped the throne and expanded his territories in the late 1160s.
-In celebration, Nemanja erected the monastery of Đurđevi stupovi, with an inscription showing that the end of the construction was in 1170-1171.
-During a short war in autumn 1168 he was captured, and again in 1171–1172, both times pleading loyalty.
-The city of Ras was not yet a capital in the general sense but the wider area of Raška with various fortifications, as there's no evidence of urbanization in the whole Grand Principality of Serbia and Kingdom of Serbia until the 14th century.
-In 1188, Nemanja showed intention to make Niš the centre of the state, and there was also a royal court in Kotor.
-Byzantine intervention continued until the end of the 12th century and the Serb feudal rulers of the region were often under Byzantine suzerainty.
-The full independence of Serbia including the region of Raška was recognized by the Byzantines in 1190 after an indecisive win by Isaac II Angelos over Nemanja.

 The cave monastery of St. Michael (where Monk Simeon was later active and wrote Vukan's Gospel dated to c.
 1202) was constructed beneath the Podgrađe of the Gradina-Pazarište on a rocky cliff of the hill.
 In 1196 Nemanja held an assembly in Ras.
-In the 1230s the mint of Serbian money was located there, possibly also the royal treasury.
+In the 1230s a Serbian mint was located there, possibly also the royal treasury.
 A big granary was also found.
 Somewhere in the early 13th century, it became damaged amid civil war, but extensively renovated again by the time of the second Serbian king Stefan Radoslav (1228–1233).
 However, there is not much archaeological evidence that it was burnt and became desolated around the 1230s, probably being the scene of noble battles in which Radoslav lost and Stefan Vladislav (1234–1243) came to the throne.
 Seemingly it was not well renovated again, and from that point in time gradually lost its status as the Serbian state "capital", but until then the Serbian's state name became closely associated with the name of Rascia, and Serbian people with the Rasciani.
-The final desolation happened in the early 14th century during the rulership of Stefan Milutin (1282–1321).
+The final desolation happened in the early 14th century during the reign of Stefan Milutin (1282–1321).

-Remains of Trgovište part of Ras.